Best Trash Cans for Home & Office

 Most of these slide-out bins get installed in a kitchen cabinet right underneath the sink.
 It is a discrete solution when you want to hide your trash in the kitchen or don’t want to place a freestanding trash bin.

-You also save floor space, that is especially convenient if you have a small kitchen or apartment.
+You also save floor space, which is especially convenient if you have a small kitchen or apartment.

 Tilt out trash can

-With a tilt-out trash can cabinet, you can also store trash can(s) out of sight in a cabinet.
-These freestanding waste cabinets with tilt door can be placed anywhere in your house, but most people place it in the kitchen.
+With a tilt-out trash can cabinet, you can also store trash can(s) out of sight in a cupboard.
+These freestanding waste cabinets with tilt doors can be placed anywhere in your house, but most people put them in the kitchen.